 1. Gain a Competitive Edge

 When you make wellness part of your company culture, you will stand out among your competitors.
-It’ll show your employees and potential recruits that you truly care about your employees.
+It’ll show your employees and potential recruits that you genuinely care about your employees.
 You will also boost morale and help create a positive work environment for everyone.

 2. Small Business Wellness is Now Affordable